Home » Tax News » Tax Planning » Is Overtime Pay Taxed Under the One Big Beautiful Bill?

 The “No Tax on Overtime” Rule

-The deduction begins to phase out at an adjusted gross income (AGI) of $150,000 for single filers and $300,000 for joint filers.
+The deduction begins to phase out for modified adjusted gross income (MAGI) exceeding $150,000 for single filers and $300,000 for joint filers.
 Individuals must also have a valid Social Security number to qualify.
-Importantly, the deduction only applies to federal income tax and does not affect payroll taxes or state/local taxes unless a state adopts a similar provision.
+Importantly, this deduction applies only to federal income tax and does not affect payroll taxes or state/local taxes unless a state adopts a similar provision.
+Some additional considerations include:

 Does This Mean Overtime Isn’t Taxed at All?